Our Guide to the Federal CX Mandates

 Within 90 days:

-Selection of a limited number of customer life experiences that will be prioritized for government-wide action to improve customer experience.
+A limited number of customer life experiences are to be prioritized for government-wide customer experience improvements.

 • Appropriate leadership structures will be organized to assess the designated customer life experiences